reruo321/Assembly_Practice/002-Instructions/EX01-AnimalFunctions/README.md

 The assembler codes is trying to say that this subroutine copies the first parameter to the eax, and does something while following the callee rules.

 Okay, we know the answer would multiply eax by three.
-However, the problem gives us to solve it with **lea**, not idiv.
+However, the problem gives us to solve it with **lea**, not mul.
 How about this answer?

 	lea eax, [eax*2 + eax]